Gunfight at the O.K. Corral (film): Plot

-Back in Dodge City, Holliday learns Kate has left him for Johnny Ringo, who taunts Holliday to a shootout and throws liquor on him.
-Holliday steadfastly refuses to fight him.
-Shanghai Pierce and his henchmen ride into town, wound deputy Charlie Bassett and attack a dancehall, but Wyatt and Holliday hold the men and defuse the situation.
+Back in Dodge City, Holliday learns Kate has left him for Ringo, who taunts Holliday and throws liquor on him.
+Holliday steadfastly refuses to get in a gunfight with him.
+Shanghai Pierce and his henchmen ride into town, wound deputy Charlie Bassett, and attack a dancehall, but Wyatt and Holliday hold the men and defuse the situation.
 As Ringo attempts to intervene, Holliday shoots him in the arm.
 Holliday returns to his room and Kate is waiting for him, but he refuses to take her back.
 Kate swears she will see him dead.
 By now, Wyatt and Laura have fallen in love, but when he receives a letter from his brother Virgil, asking him to help clean up Tombstone, Arizona, she refuses to go with him unless he changes into the man she wants him to be.
 Holliday catches up to Wyatt on the trail and both head to Tombstone.

-In Tombstone, Wyatt finds out that Ike Clanton is trying to herd thousands of head of rustled Mexican cattle but cannot as long as the Earps control Tombstone's railway station.
+In Tombstone, Wyatt finds out that Ike Clanton is trying to herd thousands of head of rustled Mexican cattle, but cannot as long as the Earps control Tombstone's railway station.
 Morgan Earp criticizes his brother's association with Holliday, but Wyatt insists the gunslinger is welcome in Tombstone as long as he stays out of trouble.
 Cotton offers Wyatt a $20,000 bribe if he allows the stolen cattle to be shipped, but Wyatt refuses.
-He rides out to the Clanton ranch, returning young Billy Clanton to his mother after finding Billy drunk.
-Wyatt informs Ike that he has been made a U.S. Marshal and has legal authority in every county in the United States.
-Finding no recourse, the Clantons decide to ambush Wyatt as he makes his nightly rounds but kill his younger brother James Earp by mistake.
+He rides out to the Clanton ranch, returning Billy Clanton to his mother after finding Billy drunk.
+Wyatt informs Ike that he has been made a U.S. marshal and has legal authority in every county in the United States.
+The Clantons decide to ambush Wyatt as he makes his nightly rounds, but kill his younger brother James by mistake.

 The next morning, Ike and five of his henchmen go to Tombstone to face off against the Earps at the O.K.
 Corral.
-Holliday, who is sick from tuberculosis, joins them.
+Holliday, who is ill from tuberculosis, joins them.
 Though Virgil and Morgan are wounded in the gunfight, all six in Clanton's gang are killed, including Billy, who is given a chance to surrender, but refuses.
 After the fight is over, Wyatt joins Holliday for a final drink before heading off to California to meet Laura, as promised.